 There are plenty of opportunities to enjoy the outdoors in the greenest city in the world.
 There is an abundance of green spaces, favorable air quality, and access to public transportation.
 Stroll the leafy Ring Boulevard (Ringstrasse), relax in the city’s abundant parks, and explore world-class attractions like Schönbrunn Palace Gardens and Schönbrunn Zoo.
 Learn more about these recommended activities and other exciting things to do in Vienna in this post.

 Viennese coffee houses located throughout the city are excellent places to take a break and refuel.
-Handmade Imperial Torte and other sweet treats like Apfelstrudel (an apple-filled pastry) along with renowned Viennese Coffee will keep you fueled-up while exploring the pedestrian-friendly city.
+Handmade Imperial Torte and other sweet treats like Apfelstrudel (an apple-filled pastry) along with renowned Viennese Coffee will keep you fueled up while exploring the pedestrian-friendly city.

 Live like Royalty while you are in Vienna and stay at the Hotel Imperial, originally built from 1863 to 1865 as the private palace of Prince Philipp of Wuerttemberg.
 Families will appreciate the spacious suites and children’s amenities.
 Nancy of Luxe Travel Family

-Where to go in Belgium with Family
+Where to Go in Belgium with Family

 The Wallonia region of Belgium is an untapped, lesser-known gem.
 Dinant, on the outskirts of Namur, is one of my favorite places.
-There is something for everyone and it is perfect for all age-groups.
+There is something for everyone and it is perfect for all age groups.

 One of the best ways to experience Dinant is by taking a cruise on River Meuse.
-With the magnificent view of the imposing Dinant Citadel, with the unique Notre Dame Cathedral in front of it, and a bridge with installations of 12 colorful saxophones, it is a sight to see!
-While cruising is a relaxed option, especially if for family members are elderly or disabled, another fun idea would be kayaking or self-driven electric boats.
+With the magnificent view of the imposing Dinant Citadel, the unique Notre Dame Cathedral in front of it, and a bridge with installations of 12 colorful saxophones, it is a sight to see!
+While cruising is a relaxed option, especially if family members are elderly or disabled, another fun idea would be kayaking or self-driven electric boats.

 Denmark Vacation with Extended Family